everydeveloper/intermediate-node-course-repo/responses/04-refactor.md

 })
 ```

 The code above is much easier to maintain.
+Also, with the spread syntax you only need to include values that are being changed.
+In the first version we were explicitly looking for a value at each key to update.
+If the values were not included, they would be set to "null".
+Now our routes are more flexible, since the object to update is defined by the request.
+This might seem weird at first, but the model should keep your data consistent.

 Test this in Postman to make sure you refactored correctly.
 When you are finished, *commit these changes and push to GitHub*.